Ask any first-time traveler in Vietnam what their favorite place was and chances are they’ll say… Hoi An!

 It’s a lovely place, but don’t expect to be alone.
 Pictures of deserted streets and serene empty temples are not exactly representative.
 The Old Town’s main streets are often overrun, especially when day-trippers from Da Nang fill the streets.
 Snarls of cyclos carrying mainly Chinese tourists have added to the congestion in recent years.

 Despite its sheer popularity, Hoi An should be seen as an essential stop on the typical Vietnam itinerary.
-In this guide, I’ll share with you everything you need to know based on my two visits.
+There are so many things to do in Hoi An that there’s something for everyone.
+In this Hoi An guide, I’ll share with you everything you need to know.